Knowledge-Graph-Driven Data Synthesis for Low-Resource Software Development: A HarmonyOS Case Study: Evaluation

 \subsection{RQ2: Impact of Data Scale on Model Performance}

-We conducted a systematic investigation into the influence of data volume on LLM fine-tuning by training models with varying quantities of synthesized code data.
-To minimize stochastic variability, experiments were performed on three LLMs across multiple data scales.
-This study aims to investigate the impact of data volume on the training performance of 7B-parameter LLMs.
+We systematically investigate the impact of data scaling and the ratio of single-API to multi-API data on LLM fine-tuning by training with varying volumes and compositions of synthetic code.
+To minimize random variability, experiments are conducted on three distinct local models across multiple data scales.
+This study aims to elucidate the effects of data volume and proportion on the training performance of 7B-parameter LLMs.